jkempf42/kube-volttron/cluster-config/README.md

 You should also install your favorite editor if it isn't there, and packages containing network debugging tools including `net-tools` and `inetutils-traceroute` (for `ifconfig` and `traceroute`) just in case you need them.

+### Ensuring the VMs have unique MAC addresses and ports for Kubernetes are open

 Kubenetes uses the hardware MAC addresses and machine id to identify pods.
 Use the following to ensure that the two nodes have unique MAC addresses and machine ids: